BenGale93/cli-diary/README.md

 ## Acknowledgements

 Huge thanks to the authors of the Cargo library.
-The architecture of this tools is heavily inspired by it.
+The architecture of this tool is heavily inspired by it.